 KFC: vegan menu

-KFC is another restaurant that won’t be drawing hoards of vegans through its doors any time soon, but if you’re stuck for other options then you can cobble something together from the menu.
+KFC is another restaurant that has finally provided a Quorn burger for vegans!
+It’s called The Imposter and it’s absolutely delicious.
 With a couple of veggies on offer as sides and our firm favourites, French Fries, you should be able to fill up on these vegan-friendly KFC items:

 - Corn on the Cob (without butter)